Foreign Language Requirements

 - Holding a bachelor’s degree in an approved foreign language.

-- Having fulfilled a foreign language requirement towards a previously awarded master's degree that has been completed within five years of the semester for which the student has been admitted to the program.
+- Having fulfilled a foreign language requirement towards a previously awarded master's degree that has been completed within six years of the semester for which the student has been admitted to the program.

 - For languages which the School of International Letters and Cultures does not offer or does not offer above the 200 level, two years (4 semesters) of successfully completed college level coursework at least at the 100 and 200 level with a C or better would fulfill the requirement.
 The coursework must have been successfully completed no more than six years prior to admission to the degree program.